Jehu: Tel Dan Stele

+The author of the Tel Dan Stele (9th century BCE, found in 1993 and 1994) claimed to have slain both Ahaziah of Judah and Jehoram of Israel.
+Most scholars identify Hazael of Damascus (c.
+842 – 806 BCE) as the author, the Damascan king who fought a great war against Israel and Juda.
+Apparently the coalition that had been forged between Ahab and Hadadezer, who had provided the main force that stopped the Assyrian king Shalmaneser III at the Battle of Qarqar, had fallen apart under their successors and in the succeeding war between Israel-Juda against Aram-Damascus the kings of Israel and Juda were killed.
+Jehu, already an important military leader, then became king after this event.

 Black Obelisk

-Aside from the Hebrew Scriptures, Jehu appears in Assyrian documents, notably in the Black Obelisk where he is depicted as kissing the ground in front of Shalmaneser III and presenting a gift (maddattu ša Ia-ú-a...kaspu mâdu "tribute of Jehu...much silver").
-In the Assyrian documents, he is simply referred to as "son of Omri" (mār Ḫumri, possibly expressing his having been the ruler of 'the House of Omri,' a later Assyrian designation for the Kingdom of Israel).
-This tribute is dated 841 BCE.
+Aside from the Hebrew Scriptures, Jehu appears in Assyrian documents, notably in the Black Obelisk, where he is depicted as kissing the ground in front of Shalmaneser III and presenting a gift (maddattu ša Ia-ú-a...kaspu mâdu "tribute of Jehu...much silver").
+In the Assyrian documents, Jehu is simply called "son of Omri" (mār Ḫumri, possibly expressing his having been the ruler of "the House of Omri", a later Assyrian designation for the Kingdom of Israel), but since his grandfather Nimshi might have been a son of Omri, it could have been just describing a well-known descendency.
+This tribute is dated ca. 841 BCE by a fragment from Calah.
 It is the earliest preserved depiction of an Israelite.

-According to the Obelisk, Jehu severed his alliances with Phoenicia and Judah, and became subject to Assyria.
+One more argument that Jehu was or styled himself as a descendent of Omri is the fact that he moved the capital back to Samaria, which was the capital in Omri's days.